 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.

+Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
+This is called lymphovascular invasion.
 Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.

 The presence of cancer cells in a lymph node (also called lymph node metastases) is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.

+The pathologic stage for clear cell renal cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

 Clear cell renal cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and the growth of the tumour into organs attached to the kidney.

+Clear cell renal cell carcinoma is given a nodal stage of 0 or 1 based on the presence of cancer cells in a lymph node.
 If no lymph nodes are involved the nodal stage is N0.
 If any cancer cells are seen in a lymph node the nodal stage is N1.